Nonequilibrium Phase Transition in a 2D Ferromagnetic Spins with Effective Interactions: Summary

-In section~\ref{section:Results}, the paper provided a numerical study of phases in the ferromagnetic system and their transitions in NESS of the prototypical 2D Ising model with effective interactions.
-Using the effective Metropolis update rule~\eqref{Eq:214}, we have performed standard MC simulations for finite systems of various lattice sizes with periodic boundary conditions.
-We measured physical quantities such as average magnetization per site~\eqref{Eq:401a}, magnetic susceptibility~\eqref{Eq:401b} that computed from fluctuations of the magnetization, average energy per spin~\eqref{Eq:401c}, specific-heat~\eqref{Eq:401d} that computed from fluctuations of the energy, and Binder cumulant~\eqref{Eq:402}, for various values of $h$ in general, and two values of $h=\pm 0.25$ in particular.
-Consequently, the transition temperature and relevant critical exponents have determined by employing the techniques of FSS as summarized in Table~\ref{Table1:T1}.

-We see from this table that the FSS estimation of $T_{c}(h)$ obtained from detailed numerical results for two $h=\pm 0.25$ values are accurately in agreement with analytical results~\eqref{Eq:3.19} and are quite different from the known transition $T_{c}^{0}$~\eqref{Eq:205} as expected.
-However, the numerical results of the exponents $\beta/\nu $ and $\gamma/\nu $ are identical to analytical values of the equilibrium ($h=0$) where $\beta/\nu = 1/8 $ and $\gamma/\nu = 7/4$.
-That means that the model studied with effective interactions belongs to the same universality class as the equilibrium Ising model on a square lattice, in agreement with the above arguments.

-In conclusion, the obtained values of the critical exponents show that the numerical results of the scaling relations are in good agreement with the existing analytical results of the equilibrium Ising model.
-The numerical result of transition temperature is in excellent agreement with the exact solution regardless of the types of models (whether $h<0$ or $h>0$).
-In literature, the numerical result was likely less accurate for the ``persistent model'' though we solved such discrepancy in the present study.
-As will be a subject of future work, extending this investigation to the dynamic case would be enviable.
+This study mainly investigated NESS PTs under effective interactions in a 2D ferromagnetic Ising model on a square lattice using the Monte Carlo method.
+Using the modified update rules (\verb"B"\ref{Eq:213}) and (\verb"B"\ref{Eq:214}), we have performed extensive MC simulations for finite systems of various lattice sizes.
+We measured physical quantities such as the average magnetization per site~\eqref{Eq:439a}, magnetic susceptibility~\eqref{Eq:439b}, average energy per spin~\eqref{Eq:439c}, specific-heat~\eqref{Eq:439d}, and the Binder cumulant~\eqref{Eq:440}, for various values of $h$ in general, and two values of $h=\pm 0.25$ in particular.
+Table~\ref{T1} summarizes the transition temperature $T_{c}$ and the relevant critical exponents (determined using FSS techniques).
+We see from this table that the FSS estimations of $T_{c}$ for two $h=\pm 0.25$ values are in agreement with the analytical results~\eqref{Eq:222}.
+The numerical results for the exponents $\beta/\nu $ and $\gamma/\nu $ are identical to the analytical values of the equilibrium ($h=0$) Ising model, where $\beta/\nu = 1/8 $ and $\gamma/\nu = 7/4$. \\ In conclusion, it has shown that the numerical result of $T_{c}$ is consistent with Equation~\ref{Eq:222} as long as $-1\le h\le 1$.
+The obtained values of the critical exponents show that the numerical results of the scaling relations are in excellent agreement with the analytical results of the equilibrium Ising model and thus belong to the same universality class.
+As will be a subject of future work, extending this investigation to the dynamic case would be helpful.
 Specifically, the critical behavior of the pertinent model will examined using the Langevin equation (instead of ME) and developing field-theoretic methods for the solution with the generation of long-range interactions and effects of dynamical anisotropies.